-A Partnership of Academics and Modern Business
+A Partnership of Academics and Real-World Learning to Launch Your Career in Sports

-The Center for Business, Entertainment and Sport Management (The Center) has forged strategic partnerships with giants in the multi-billion dollar sports and entertainment industries, like Kraft Sports + Entertainment and the Providence Bruins.
+The Center for Business, Entertainment and Sport Management has forged strategic partnerships with giants in the multi-billion dollar sports and entertainment industries, like Kraft Sports + Entertainment and the Providence Bruins.
 Through these relationships, we are uniquely poised to give our students one-of-a-kind opportunities to get ahead in a variety of competitive fields.

 By combining our dynamic curriculum with unprecedented hands-on experience, you can take what you learn in the classroom and put it to work in a fast-paced, cutting-edge marketplace.
 We have joined forces to help you succeed.